 Multi-stage builds have been around for a while now.
 By default, the last image is the output of the build and is the tagged image.
 But, with the

 --target flag, you can completely change that!
 So, imagine having a stage that creates the base environment and then another one that copies source, does the build, etc. For dev, you simply set the target to the base environment, while the prod build does the entire build.
 Cool, huh?!?

 Show me an example!

-For this example, I’m just going to do a very basic PHP app (source available here).
+For this example, I’m just going to do a very basic React app (source available here).
 Here’s what we’ll do:

 - Create a single Dockerfile

-- Create a second stage, that builds from
+- Create a second stage, that builds on top of

 - Update the